IshaRaut13/AI-Study-Planner/README.md

-# AI Study Planner Pro 🚀
+# AI Study Planner 🚀

-An intelligent study planning application that analyzes your syllabus, extracts topics with weightage analysis, and creates personalized study plans based on your exam timeline and study preferences.
+An AI Agent that plans your study by analyzing your syllabus, extracts topics with weightage analysis, and creates personalized study plans based on your exam timeline and study preferences.

 ## 🎥 Demo Video